52 Harrison Road

 The new bathroom consisted of enamel bath, with black panel, toilet with black high level cistern and flush chain, and porcelain sink.
 This bathroom suite lasted until early 1980’s, when Grandparents replaced it themselves, with a pink suite, acrylic bath and panel, matching wc, low level cistern, and wash basin.
 Apparently this was almost a job too far, when they tried to remove the old enamel cast iron bath themselves.
 It was extremely heavy, and took a great deal of manoeuvring, out of the bathroom, down the steep stairs, and through the front door.
 It required lowering down the stairs on a rope, by Grandad, with only just enough width for the bath.

-In 1993, the old toilet and wash basin, having been stored in the cellar, found a new home in my self built home in Norfolk, where it remains.
+In 1993, the old toilet and wash basin, having been stored in the cellar, found a new home in my own self built home in Norfolk, where it remains.

 The kitchen, was gradually updated over the years.
 A Yorkshire range was installed when the house was first built, which remained in place throughout, but covered over by a grey formica fascia and electric fire, all fitted by grandad in the late 1950’s.